 Conclusion: Would I recommend hymns for sight-reading?

-If you’ve been playing piano and practising sight-reading for a while then yes, I recommend sight-reading hymns, especially if you want to get better at recognising chords and intervals.
+If you’ve been playing the piano and practising sight-reading for a while then yes, I recommend sight-reading hymns, especially if you want to get better at recognising chords and intervals.
 But I also recommend you continue to sight-read other material so that you get used to different styles of music.

 Some of the links in this description are affiliate links which means I may get a small commission if you purchase the product I recommend but at no extra cost to you.
 This helps support the blog and allows me to write articles like this every week.
 So thanks in advance for your support!